luca-trnka/tinder-clone/backend.md

 it will store the direction of the swipe.
 User table doesn't store the information about swipes.

-- User:
+- user:
-  - id, username, age, gender, description
+  - id, email, birth_date, gender, bio

-- Swipe:
+- swipe:
   - id, current_user_id, other_user_id, direction

-## Endpoints
+## Frontend

 Create the following endpoints:

 ### GET `/`